 They attacked a detachment of the U.S. Army 13th Cavalry Regiment, burned the town and seized 100 horses and mules, as well as other military supplies.
-The gunfire and burning buildings forced many Columbus residents to flee into the desert, or seek refuge in the school house, the Hoover Hotel, or private homes.
+The gunfire and burning buildings forced many Columbus residents to flee into the desert, to seek refuge in their school house, the Hoover Hotel, and take shelter in their homes.

 The raiding Mexican Army did not expect the response they received from the U.S. Army.
 But yes, American soldiers awakened by the commotion quickly set up a Benet-Mercier machine gun in front of the Hoover Hotel and produced a murderous rain of fire on the Mexicans.
 Another machine gun was set up on East Boundary Street fired north and caught anyone in the intersection of Broadway and East Boundary in a deadly crossfire.

 The incursion lasted until dawn, approximately two hours.
 The death toll totaled 70 to 75 Villistas, and eighteen Americans dead.
 Mostly it was American civilians who were killed.